geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Know that the ocean cannot boast a maid

-" Whose birth or rank surpasses mine ; and fame 560
+" Whose birth or rank surpasses mine; and fame 560

 " May e'en to thee have borne Lymnoria's name."